Taylor Swift's Eras Tour makes 3-night stop in South Philadelphia: What to know ahead of the show

 PHILADELPHIA (WPVI) -- Swifties, are you ready for it?
 Taylor Swift's much-anticipated Eras Tour arrives in South Philadelphia this weekend.

-Thousands of fans from across the region will descend upon Lincoln Financial Field to hear and see the Grammy-wining artist and Berks County native perform more than 40 hit songs.
+Thousands of fans from across the region will descend upon Lincoln Financial Field to hear and see the Grammy-winning artist and Berks County native perform more than 40 hit songs.

 With reports of tickets commanding more than $10,000 apiece on secondhand markets, the stakes are high for those who have dedicated months to planning their outfits, memorizing set lists, and watching concert clips on social media.